The world of caviar is expansive, with a rich history involving culture, economics, and biology.

-Let’s explore the most common types of caviar, look into some more affordable alternatives, and give offer a few tips that will help you navigate this complex and exciting food.
+Let’s explore the most common types of caviar, look into some more affordable alternatives, and offer a few tips that will help you navigate this complex and exciting food.

-The classic concept of caviar is simply defined as cured sturgeon roe, and for the purists out there, this generally refers to five main types of fish from the same family.
+The classic concept of caviar is simply defined as cured, female sturgeon roe, and for the purists out there, this generally refers to five main types of fish from the same family.

-Here are the “big five” caviar types you should be familiar with:
+Here are the “big five” sturgeon caviars you should be familiar with:

 Regarded as the finest, most prestigious caviar in the world, it’s currently impossible to (legally) obtain beluga pearls in the United States.
 The fish must be sourced from specific regions in the Amur River or the Caspian Sea, where overfishing has left little behind.
 Kaluga caviar is said to have a similar taste, but this "river Beluga" lacks the prestige of its sought-after peer.

 This caviar has been the definitive, traditional choice for elites and royalty in centuries past, offering big grey beads, a smooth, buttery texture, and an exquisite clean finish.

-Known for its firm, glistening pearls of amber, brown, jade and gold, ossetra caviar is widely considered to be second-in-command in terms of caviar prestige behind beluga.
-The long, buttery finish is sought after by caviar connoisseurs worldwide.
+Known for its firm, glistening pearls of amber, brown, jade, and gold, ossetra caviar is widely considered to be second-in-command in terms of caviar prestige behind beluga.
+The long, buttery finish and nutty flavor are sought after by caviar connoisseurs worldwide.

 If you are craving that authentic beluga caviar flavor and feel, the freshwater Kaluga sturgeon offers a great way to obtain quality pearls without jumping into the black market.
 Expect a slightly saltier taste but a smooth texture that ranks among the best in the world.